Looking for the best things to do on Zakynthos Island? I have created the perfect Zakynthos travel guide to help you plan your next trip to Greece!

 3. Scuba Dive in Skinari

-You can scuba dive and see up close the rich marine around Skinari: big reefs, 2 species of sponges, 2 species of flowers, stonefishes, morays, sometimes sea turtles and dolphins.
+You can scuba dive and see up close the rich marine around Skinari: big reefs, 2 species of sponges, 2 species of flowers, stonefishes, morays, and sometimes sea turtles and dolphins.

-Where to stay nearby: In Agios Nikolaos village and beach you can take the boat to both the Blue caves and Navagio.
+Where to stay nearby: In Agios Nikolaos village and beach you can take the boat to both the Blue Caves and Navagio.
 I love the beautiful fine decoration lines of Emerald Villas, the stunning views of the sea, the privacy, the swimming pool, and above all the great hostesses of the villa.

 4. See the Newly-Hatched Turtles

 What is Zakynthos famous for?
 Zakynthos is famed as one of the major nesting areas for the loggerhead sea turtle (Caretta caretta) in the Mediterranean.
 In spring the turtles start their trip from the Gulf of Libya and the northern Adriatic, to reach Zakynthos.

 Are you looking for a superb hotel in Zakynthos for your honeymoon?
 Check out the breathtaking Lesante Blu!